bhaskar-mitra/bhaskar-mitra.github.io/_pages/about.md

 🪑 I am serving as the **Responsible Web Track Co-Chair for WebConf 2026**.
 See you in Dubai!
 **(Upcoming: April 13-17, 2026)**

-🪑 I am serving as the **IR-for-Good Track Co-Chair for ECIR 2026**.
+🪑 I am serving as the **IR-for-Good Co-Chair for ECIR 2026**.
 Call for papers will be announced in August.
 See you in Delft!
 **(Upcoming: March 29 - April 2, 2026)**

 🔍 I am **co-organizing the TREC Tip-of-the-Tongue (ToT) Track**.
 Please see the [guidelines](https://trec-tot.github.io/guidelines) to participate!
 Deadline for submitting runs: August 27th.